fabenp/jenkins-data-pipeline/README.md

-Analyze sales data with Python
+Analyze sales data with Python.